Esri/offline-editor-js/doc/howtouseappcache.md

 ```

 **Step 4** Be sure to include and use the `/utils/appCacheManager.js` library as a module in your application.
 This will enable you to monitor what's going on in the application cache and capture specific events.
+For example if you want to know when the cache file has completely finalized its loading process then you can listen for the CACHE_LOADED event.
 Here is a psuedo code example of how to instantiate it:

 ```js